mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 provider String   Either "aws" or "local".
 More providers will be available in the future. key      String   AWS ARN.
 Only applicable for "aws" provider. region   String   AWS Region that contains AWS ARN.
-Only applicable for "aws" provider. endpoint string   Alternate AWS endpoint (needed for FIPS endpoints, local testing)
+Only applicable for "aws" provider. endpoint string   Alternate AWS endpoint (needed for FIPS endpoints)
 ======== ======== ========================================================================

 Data keys are needed for encryption and decryption.
 They are identified